From Volterra dislocations to strain-gradient plasticity: Rigidity revisited

 \paragraph{Acknowledgments} We are grateful to Manuel Friedrich, Adriana Garroni, Or Hershkovits and Dan Mangoubi for various discussions along the preparation of this paper.
 This project was initiated in the Oberwolfach meeting ``Material Theories" in July 2017; we hope that this fruitful series of meetings will resume soon.

-RK was funded by ISF Grant 560/22 and CM was funded by ISF Grant 1269/19.
+\paragraph{Funding} RK was funded by ISF Grant 560/22 and CM was funded by ISF Grant 2304/24 and BSF Grant 2022076.

 { }